mutchinick/dynamodb-eventbridge-driven-ecomm-nodejs-result/README.md

 - **`DynamoDB -> Stream -> EventBridge Pipe -> SNS Topic -> SQS`**: This would be a more cost-efficient version of the POC's architecture.

-- **`Application -> EventBridge Bus -> SQS`**: This is the most compact and "Event Bus-first" approach, where your app publishes directly to the bus.
+- **`Application -> EventBridge Bus -> SQS`**: This is a compact and "Event Bus-first" approach, where your app publishes directly to the bus.

 - **`Application -> SNS -> SQS`**: This is a great option if persisting events first is not that important or relevant to your use case.